CalebLItalien/notes/General/Proposal.md

 - Software Engineering: Concepts and Techniques: Proc.
 NATO Conferences, P.Naur
 - The Limits of Software: People, Projects, and Perspectives; R.N.
 Britchers
 - The Bond Book, Annette Thau
+- Paul N. Edwards – The Closed World: Computers and the Politics of Discourse in Cold War America
+- The Californian Ideology, Barbook + Cameron
+- The Capitalist Machine: Computerization, Workers’ Power, and the Decline in Labor’s Share within U.S. Industries, Kristal
+- Cyber-proletariat: global labour in the digital vortex, Smith
+- Digital labor and imperialism, Fuchs
+- The Virtual Incubator: Managing Human Capital in the Software Industry
+- The Handbook of Political Economy of Communications
+- Free labor, Terranova

 ### Articles and documents
 - Agile Manifesto